rasterio/rasterio/docs/topics/switch.rst

 Thus Rasterio never has objects with dangling dataset pointers.
 With Rasterio, bands are represented by a numerical index, starting from 1 (as GDAL does), and are used as arguments to dataset methods.
-To read the first band of a dataset as a Numpy ``ndarray``, do this.
+To read the first band of a dataset as a :class:`numpy.ndarray`, do this.

 .. code-block:: python